 Table 2 lists the Cisco VDS-OS product part numbers required to place an order, including application and feature licenses and origin capacity licenses and upgrades.

-Cisco VDS-OS is certified on high-performance Cisco Unified Computing System M3 series servers and blades (see Table 1).
+Cisco VDS-OS is certified on high-performance Cisco UCS M3 series servers and blades (see Table 1).
 Please review your requirements with your account team, who will also be able to provide you with specific benchmarked M3 server configurations.

-HTTP Live, VOD RTU; includes 200 Mbps live origination
+HTTP Live, VOD RTU; includes 10 channels of live origination

 Request resolution and server selection + 50 transactions per second (TPS)